britram/rains-prototype/draft-trammell-rains-protocol.md

   shard; see {{signatures-in-assertions}}.

-For efficiency's sake, information elements within a shard common to all assertions (zone, context, signature) within the shard may be omitted from the assertions themselves.
+For efficiency's sake, information elements within a shard common to all assertions (zone, context) within the shard must be omitted from the assertions themselves.
+Signatures on contained assertions may be omitted.

-A pshard represents a space-efficient probabilistic data structure stored as a bit string.
-It is used to prove membership of an element in a set.
+A pshard represents a space-efficient probabilistic data structure stored as a bit string to proof nonexistence.
+The data structure is used to prove membership of an element in a set.
 The set could either be the entire zone or an exclusive lexicographic range of that zone (like the range of a shard).
 All assertions within the same zone and context, and whose names are within the range are elements of the set.
 A pshard is protected by one or more signatures.
 A membership query to the pshard responds either with 'an assertion with a given name and type might be part of the set' or 'an assertion with a given name and type is definitely not part of the set'.
 The second response can be used to proof nonexistence of an assertion with a given name and type.
 There is a tradeoff between the size of the bit string, membership query time, and the false positive error rate.
 The zone authority can determine how to weight them.

 A pshard has the following information elements: